What Exactly Is Phishing?

 Hackers develop phony websites that appear just like popular websites.
 This bogus website has a slightly different domain, such as outlook.you.live.com rather than outlook.live.com.
 People mistakenly assume they are on the correct website and expose themselves to identity theft.

 Phishing on Mobile Devices

 Mobile phishing can take the form of fake SMS, social media, voice mail, or other in-app notifications notifying the receiver that their account has been canceled, hacked, or is about to expire.
 The message contains a link, video, or transmission with instructions for stealing personal information or installing malware on the mobile device.

 Phishing with a Spear

 Spear phishing refers to sophisticated targeted email phishing.
-The thief targets a specific individual or organisation and utilises targeted, customised messaging to steal data other than personal credit card information.
-Infiltrating a hospital, bank, or institution, for example, puts the organisation at risk.
+The thief targets a specific individual or organization and utilizes targeted, customized messaging to steal data other than personal credit card information.
+Infiltrating a hospital, bank, or institution, for example, puts the organization at risk.

-Phishing over the phone ds from a script urging the victim to contact another phone number.
+Phishing over the phone is from a script urging the victim to contact another phone number.